Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Brindle is a coat with a streaky pattern, often a reddish-brown base with black streaks or stripes.
 The stripes are obvious but well-blended with the rest of the coat.
 Brindle Pit Bulls come in various color combinations, including brown brindle, liver brindle, blue brindle, blue fawn brindle, black brindle, red brindle, and white and brindle.

-Another brown shade—this time a sort of sandy brown—is sable.
-Sable-colored dogs have black tips on their hairs, and sable can be combined with another color, with red sable and fawn sable being two examples.
+Sable is another pattern with variations.
+Sable-colored dogs have black tips on their hairs with dark hair being more prominent on their head, and sometimes over their back and tail, and sable can be combined with another color, with red sable and fawn sable being two examples.

 Though not a kennel club-accepted color for breeds often referred to as Pit Bulls, the merle coloration does sometimes occur.
 Merle is a color combination that gives the coat a marbled effect.
 The base is usually light with darker shades splashed over the top.
 Merle is a color that doesn’t come along very often.